 At our company, every new product launch involves many decisions that are influenced by sustainable choices.
 From each unique product formula to its packaging components (bottle, trigger, valve, etc.) and its shipping components, careful consideration is taken to develop products that strike a cohesive balance between form, function, aesthetics, cost, environmental impact and sustainability.

-Making sustainable choices plays an important role in many aspects of a new product launch:
+Making sustainable choices plays an important role in any new product launch.
+These considerations include:

-- Container components (can, bottle, cap, box, etc.) - Proper sizing of the container eliminates unutilized volume which reduces waste – and cost as well.
+- Container components (can, bottle, cap, box, etc.) - Proper sizing of the container reduces waste – and cost as well.

-- Delivery system components (trigger, valve, etc.) - Proper dip tube sizes ensure complete dispensing of a product.
-Leftover product that can’t be used is wasteful.
+- Delivery system components (trigger, valve, etc.) - Proper dip tube sizes ensure complete dispensing of a product to avoid waste.

 - Outer packaging shipping container components – Careful studies are implemented to ensure packages are not oversized and wasteful but also withstand the punishment endured during shipping.

-- Recycling - We promote the collection of our product packaging in recycling programs nationwide.
+- Recycling - We promote the collection of our product packaging in recycling programs nationwide, and instruct our consumers on proper product disposal and recycling.

-- Environment - As awareness of our environment grows, we carefully develop products ensuring that our products do not harm the earth's ozone layer and they do reduce waste through their long product shelf life and minimum spillage.
+- Environment - As awareness of our environment grows, we carefully develop products that do not harm the earth's ozone layer.
+Our products are designed to reduce waste through their long product shelf life and minimum spillage.

 More sustainable developments within the past few years include: